Medically reviewed by The Dermatologists and written by Dr. Alexander Börve

 Should I seek medical care?

 Although angiomas are not harmful themselves, they can be an indicator of other conditions.
-If the angioma changes in size, shape or color, you should seek advice from your healthcare provider.
+If they change in size, shape or color, you should seek advice from your healthcare provider.

 Treatment for Angioma